 On July 16, 2012, the deadline for further appeals of the approximately $7.2 billion Picower forfeiture to the United States Government expired, making the forfeiture order final.
 Under the settlement agreement, the $5 billion settlement payment was then released to the SIPA Trustee.

-On January 6, 2011, the United States Bankruptcy Court for the Southern District of New York approved a pre-litigation settlement between the SIPA Trustee and Union Bancaire Privée (UBP) that resulted in the recovery of $470 million.
-On or about January 24, 2011, UBP transferred $470 million to the SIPA Trustee.
+On January 6, 2011, the United States Bankruptcy Court for the Southern District of New York approved a pre-litigation settlement between the SIPA Trustee and Union Bancaire Privée that resulted in the recovery of $470 million.
+Under the settlement, under certain conditions the Trustee was entitled to an additional $49 million from UBP or other entities.
+On August 8, 2013, UBP paid $30 million dollars and the non-UBP related entities paid $19 million.

 Litigation recoveries and other recoveries may include, but are not limited to: Recovery agreements of less than $20 million which are not subject to public disclosure; transfers from debtor’s estate (securities, bank account, interest and dividends, closeout proceeds); sale of debtor’s assets (sports tickets, bank debt participation, market making business); administrative subtenant rent revenue; refunds (BLM Air Charter, deposits, dues/subscriptions, vendors, insurance/workers comp, political contributions); recoveries (donation settlements, vendor preferences, employees, taxing authorities, class actions, NASDAQ, NYSE, transaction fees); earnings on SIPA Trustee's investments; interest on SIPA Trustee's savings accounts.